AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 npm install --save-dev @testing-library/react jest
 ```

 In the [example repository](https://github.com/AdrianApan/react-testing-setup-example) I've create a simple react app with [Vite](https://vitejs.dev/).
-Most likely your setup will be more complex, so if you run into any problems installing RTL and Jest make sure to consult the official documentation.
-For ease of access I've listed these below:
+Most likely your setup will be more complex, and of course more configuration will be needed (especially for Jest), so if you run into any problems installing and configuring RTL and Jest make sure to consult the official documentation.
+For ease of access I've listed the links below:

 - [React Testing Library docs](https://testing-library.com/docs/react-testing-library/intro)
 - [Jest docs](https://jestjs.io/docs/getting-started)